dojo/widgets/src/checkbox/README.md

 When using the toggle mode, only one of `onLabel` and `offLabel` will be read, based on the current state.
 E.g. if checked with a label of "Sample Checkbox", the full screen reader-accessible label would read "Sample Checkbox On".

-If the `label` property is not used, we recommend creating a separate `label` and pointing it at the input's `widgetId` property.
+If the `label` property is not used, we recommend creating a separate `label` and pointing it at the input's `id` property.

 ## Example Usage